nathan-hughes7/Taskify/taskify-pwa/README.md

 - 💡 Set due **date + time** on any task from the editor.
 - ⏰ Attach reminder presets (5m, 15m, 1h, 1 day) per task; combine multiple offsets.
-- 🔔 Push notification toggle in Settings with iOS/Android platform targeting.
+- 🔔 Push notification toggle in Settings with automatic platform detection.
 - ☁️ Cloudflare Worker API stores subscriptions, schedules reminders, and pings devices via VAPID-secured Web Push.
 - 📦 Worker also serves the static Vite build, so the full app runs on Workers instead of Pages.